Brian Goes Back to College

 "Brian Goes Back to College" is the 15th episode of the fourth season of the American animated television series Family Guy.
 It originally aired on the Fox network in the United States on November 13, 2005.
 Guest stars on the show were Ralph Garman, Mark Hentemann and Phil LaMarr.
 The episode was described by show creator Seth MacFarlane to be "a real treat for The A-Team fans".
 The episode contained several connections with The New Yorker; in response, they wrote a friendly article about the episode.
 The plot consists of Peter, Joe, Cleveland and Quagmire winning a costume contest dressed as characters from The A-Team, and deciding to improve their community by continuing to act like the characters of the show.
 Brian is hired by The New Yorker, but is later dismissed as he did not complete college, so he returns to finish his education.

 Plot

-Peter, Joe, Cleveland, and Quagmire win a costume contest as characters from The A-Team (because they had an actual black guy as B. A. Baracus and the other team had a Jewish man for the same role).
-The four men find Brian, who is writing a report for the local newspaper.
-When Peter and his friends win the costume contest, Brian writes a report about it, and is later telephoned by a member of The New Yorker, who tell him they would like him to work for their magazine.
-Brian is initially given a warm welcome by the staff, but he is immediately fired after he informs them he never graduated from college.
-Meanwhile, disappointed at no longer being able to be The A-Team, Peter decides to become an unofficial A-Team alongside Joe, Cleveland, and Quagmire, and decide to help their local community.
+After Peter, Joe, Cleveland, and Quagmire win a costume contest as characters from The A-Team, Brian writes a report about it for the local newspaper.
+He is later telephoned by a member of The New Yorker, who tell him they would like him to work for their magazine.
+Brian is initially given a warm welcome by the staff, but he is immediately fired after he informs them that he never graduated from college.

+Meanwhile, disappointed at no longer being able to be The A-Team, Peter decides to become an unofficial A-Team alongside Joe, Cleveland, and Quagmire, and help their local community.
 Peter designs a replica of the van used by The A-Team.